corda/corda-docs/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 }
 ```

-## Obfuscate and deobfuscate using environment variables

-add content

-How to use environment variables (`CONFIG_OBFUSCATION_PASSPHRASE`) to supply the obfuscation passphrase to obfuscate/deobfuscate a config file

-The passphrase and seed can also be provided by setting environment variables.
-The environment variables are CONFIG_OBFUSCATION_PASSPHRASE and CONFIG_OBFUSCATION_SEED respectively.
-If both options via environment variables and options via the CLI are provided, the CLI options take precedence.
-The same environment variables are used by all components that use the obfuscator.

 ## Limitations

-The `<encrypt{}>` blocks can only appear inside string properties.
-They cannot be used to obfuscate entire
+The `<encrypt{}>` blocks can only appear inside string properties - they cannot be used to obfuscate entire configuration blocks.
-configuration blocks.

 Otherwise, the Corda node or service will not be able to decipher the obfuscated content.

 More explicitly,
 this means that the blocks can only appear on the right hand-side of the colon, and for string properties only.